 R&D Capitalization vs Expense

-Lets compare GAAP with the International Financial Reporting Standards (IFRS).
+Let us compare GAAP with the International Financial Reporting Standards (IFRS).
 Under IFRS rules, research spending is treated as an expense each year, just as with GAAP.
-By contrast though, development costs are able to be capitalized if the company can prove that the asset in development will become commercially viable (meaning the technology or product in development is likely to make it through the approval process and generate revenue).
+By contrast, though, development costs can be capitalized if the company can prove that the asset in development will become commercially viable (meaning the technology or product in development is likely to make it through the approval process and generate revenue).

-The benefit of the IFRS approach is that at least some research and development costs can be capitalized (i.e. turned into an asset on the company’s balance sheet) instead of being incurred as an expense on the statement of Profit and Loss (P&L).
-The trade off, however, is that IFRS requires judgement and subjectivity, which creates a risk that managers will be overly optimistic about how commercially viable a new technology is, which can cause inconsistencies in different companies’ financial statements.
+The benefit of the IFRS approach is that at least some research and development costs can be capitalized (i.e., turned into an asset on the company’s balance sheet) instead of being incurred as an expense on the statement of Profit and Loss (P&L).
+The trade-off, however, is that IFRS requires judgment and subjectivity, which creates a risk that managers will be overly optimistic about how commercially viable a new technology is, which can cause inconsistencies in different companies’ financial statements.

 R&D Expense and Earnings Volatility

 R&D spending can vary widely from one year to another, which has a significant impact on a company’s profitability.
 Many businesses in the technology, healthcare, consumer discretionary, energy, and industrial sectors experience this problem.

 If a company doesn’t capitalize research and development, its net income can be significantly higher or lower because of the timing of R&D spending.
 It’s important to note that net income doesn’t include the significant investments in R&D under its cash flow from investing activities.
 Additionally, this issue seems to contradict one of the main accounting principles, which is that expenses should be matched to the same period when the corresponding revenue is generated.